 Knowing how to professionally socialize with others: Showcase your worth to others and incentivize others to connect with you.
 To get better at this, you need to offer value to others and be a sufficiently engaging individual such that others want to connect with you.

 👉 How you can achieve: Pick up some basic chitchat skills, go for social engagements and chime in to extend assistance should the situation call for it.

 Pro-TipWant to find out what is a memorandum in business communication?
 Also known as a memo, a memorandum is a short article of writing used in the corporate world for correspondence in a business context.
-It is used to provide directions or act as a reminder of activity or decision.
+It is used to provide directions or act as a reminder of an activity or decision.